jonluca/blog/_posts/2018-05-16-speeding-up-zsh.markdown

 date: 2018-05-16 11:43:26 -0700
 ---

 I was quickly opening multiple shells for an unrelated project today and noticed how abysmal my shell load speed was.
-Once it was actually open it was relatively fast, but the actual shell start up was noticeably slow.
+After the initial load it was relatively fast, but the actual shell start up was noticeably slow.
 I decided to time it with `time`.

 <img src="/images/origzsh.png">